What are the treatments for heroin use disorder?

 Scientific research has established that pharmacological treatment of opioid use disorder increases retention in treatment programs and decreases drug use, infectious disease transmission, and criminal activity.

 When people addicted to opioids like heroin first quit, they undergo withdrawal symptoms (pain, diarrhea, nausea, and vomiting), which may be severe.
 Medications can be helpful in this detoxification stage to ease craving and other physical symptoms that can often prompt a person to relapse.
+The FDA approved lofexidine, a non-opioid medicine designed to reduce opioid withdrawal symptoms.
 While not a treatment for addiction itself, detoxification is a useful first step when it is followed by some form of evidence-based treatment.

 Medications developed to treat opioid use disorders work through the same opioid receptors as the addictive drug, but are safer and less likely to produce the harmful behaviors that characterize a substance use disorder.
 Three types of medications include: (1) agonists, which activate opioid receptors; (2) partial agonists, which also activate opioid receptors but produce a smaller response; and (3) antagonists, which block the receptor and interfere with the rewarding effects of opioids.
 A particular medication is used based on a patient’s specific medical needs and other factors.
 Effective medications include: